lassebaerlandstrand/IT2810-Whirlwind-Project-1/README.md

 ## How to run

+Before running the application or any tests, make sure you are in the project's root directory.
+After that you have to run `npm install`.

 ### Running the application

-The first thing you have to do is to run `npm install`.
 You can then run the application locally by using `npm run dev`.
 This will make the application accessible at localhost.

 ### Running the tests